RonenNess/Shaku/README.md

 - Optimized gfx by caching rendering region internally.
 - Optimized gfx by caching some variables + simpler bounding rect calculation when there's no rotation or skew.
+- Optimized gfx by reducing buffer bind calls when drawing batches.
 - Added log warning if couldn't get WebGL2 and fallback to WebGL1.

 # License